GoofPulseMedia/autominer/README.md

 * Checks for safe footing before moving to a new position.
 * Prioritizes breaking falling blocks (e.g., gravel, sand) above the target to prevent collapses.
 * Detects fall damage and applies a learning penalty to avoid similar situations in the future.
+* **Tool Durability Check**: Automatically monitors tool durability and pauses the operation with a warning if the active tool is about to break, preventing accidental tool loss.
 * Stops automatically when the entire area has been mined.

 ## Requirements